Wings in the sand.

 “Best keep moving, yah hear?”

 “Just shoot me now!
 You gonn’ hang people who ain’t done nothing wrong!”
-She replied.

 A sigh beneath the leather-hat as he prepared for the recoil of his weapon.